Myrtie M. Ross

-The mooring is attached to a large rock near the east end of the wreck.
+The mooring is attached to a cement-filled half-drum near the wreck.
 Consult your charts, and watch for pilings as you carefully approach the site.

 The Straits of Mackinac Shipwreck Preserve maintains seasonal moorings at this site.
 Mooring are normally available from late May to September, the moorings make for easier location, safer diving and protect shipwrecks from damage from anchors and hooks.
 Vessels are required to use these moorings when they’re present.

 Photos of the Myrtie Ross